SmokedByLuweed/Luweed-s-Red-Journey/TryHackMe/Enumeration-and-Brute-Force/PoC1-3.md

 ## Steps to Reproduce
 1. Use burp in the target to find the real path, function login and JSON return
 2. build your attack line with hydra
-3. Make an enumaration and brute with a wordlist and rockyou.txt
+3. Make an enumeration and brute with a wordlist and rockyou.txt

 ## Proof of Concept
 Use Burp to find the real path and function login of the target. after that find the substring in the JSON return.
-"Email does not exist" after that use hydra to start enumaration:
+"Email does not exist" after that use hydra to start enumeration:

 ```bash
 hydra -L /usr/share/wordlists/SecLists/Usernames/top-usernames-shortlist.txt \